28th April, 2026

 RIDDOR Explained - Quick Facts And Simple Stats header image

-RIDDOR stands for the Reporting of Injuries Diseases and Dangerous Occurrences Regulations.
+RIDDOR stands for the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations.

 Quick Fact

-RIDDOR affects anyone who is an employer, self-employed or in control of work premises as you will have duties under the RIDDOR regulations.
 Under the RIDDOR regulations, employers, the self-employed and people in control of work premises have a legal duty to report certain serious workplace accidents, occupational diseases and specified dangerous occurrences (near misses).

 The RIDDOR regulations make the reporting of certain accidents, ill health and dangerous occurrences a legal requirement.